Hazard Pay: What Is It and Who Can Get It?

 - Tasks in dangerous locations (working with hazardous waste, washing skyscraper windows, etc.)

 - Jobs with extreme distress (working with violent minors)

 - Jobs with extreme physical discomfort (logging trees, deep-sea fishing, steelworkers)

-Most jobs provide protective devices, safety gear, safety precautions, and relevant counseling for these types of situations.
-But, because a serious risk remains, hazard pay is common.
+Many jobs provide protective devices, safety gear, safety precautions, and relevant counseling for these types of situations.
+When work is adequately alleviated by protective devices, that work is generally not subject to hazard pay.
+When a serious risk remains, hazard pay is common.